Project-MONAI/monai-deploy-informatics-gateway/docs/setup/schema.md

 ## Informatics Gateway Configuration File

-The configuration file is a JSON formatted file used to control the behaviors and parameters of the internal services.
-The file, `appsettings.json`, is stored next to the main application binary and provides a subset of the default configuration options by default.
+The configuration file (`appsettings.json`) controls the behaviors and parameters of the internal services.
+The file is stored next to the main application binary and provides a subset of the default configuration options by default.
 Please refer to the [Monai.Deploy.InformaticsGateway.Configuration](xref:Monai.Deploy.InformaticsGateway.Configuration.InformaticsGatewayConfiguration) namespace for complete reference.

 ### Configuration Sections